-AAG Lynch's April 21, 2017 Opposition to Plaintiffs' March 29, 2017 Order to Show Cause
+AAG Lynch's April 21, 2017 Opposition to Plaintiffs' March 29, 2017 Order to Show Cause plaintiffs' moving affidavit [R.639-646] and contending, over and over again, that plaintiffs had failed to provide any evidence in substantiation of the relief sought.

-On April 21, 2017, AAG Lynch served opposition papers to the March 29, 2017 order to show cause [R.747-786], making no mention, let alone rebuttal, of plaintiffs' moving affidavit.
-In opposing plaintiffs' first branch - for summary judgment on each of the five sections of their sixth cause of action - AAG Lynch purported that the second, fourth, and fifth sections of plaintiffs' sixth cause of action had not survived defendants' dismissal cross-motion, furnishing NO

-EVIDENCE to support that bald proposition.
+On April 21, 2017, AAG Lynch served opposition papers to the March 29, five sections of their sixth cause of action - AAG Lynch purported that the second, fourth, and fifth sections of plaintiffs' sixth cause of action had not survived defendants' dismissal cross-motion, furnishing NO EVIDENCE to support that bald proposition [R.774].